choueric/ericnode/content/post/kbdashboard.md

 - Simple commands to perform various actions from configuring to installing.
 - Easy to configure by the json format.
 - Colorful shell output.
+- Built-in environment variables for installation scrips.

+This post describes how to use this tool and some details.
+The version mentioned here is `0.2.2-625c543`。

 # Build this Tool